pwindle/x-spaces-volume-control/README.md

 idea the extension changed anything — so it writes its old value back into `localStorage["volume"]`.

-An earlier version of this extension *adopted* that value, which produced a nasty
-bug: a second or two after you moved the slider, it snapped back to where it started, and the audio reverted with it.
-The drift poll now does the opposite — if the page's stored value drifts from yours, the extension **puts yours back**:
+Adopting that value would make the slider snap back to where it started a second or two after you moved it, taking the audio with it.
+So the 2 s drift poll does the opposite — if the page's stored value drifts from yours, the extension **puts yours back**:

 | Source of change | Handling |
 | --- | --- |